ukhsa-collaboration/standards-template/README.md

 After creating a new repository based on this template, please undertake the following steps:

 1. Replace the template specific parts of this readme file with suitable readme documentation for your new repository.
-1. Rename `docs/your-standards.11tydata.json`, replacing the `your-standards` part with the name to be used when published.
+1. Rename `docs/standards-template.11tydata.json`, replacing the `standards-template` part with the name to be used when published.
 1. Run `npm install` from the root of this repository to install the dev dependencies.
 1. Update the `CONTRIBUTING.md` guidelines to meet your expectations for contributors.
 This file is currently written